 The ponds are the best place to go swimming in London and certainly one of the most unique things to do in London!

-Here are a few tips and pieces of information from a local so you know how to visit the Hampstead Heath Ponds including costs and opening times of the Hampstead Ponds!
+Here are a few tips and pieces of information on how to visit the Hampstead Heath Ponds including costs, opening times and whether you need tickets because during the last 2 years tickets have been needed, then they haven’t, then they have again!
+Yes, it’s been confusing!

 Hampstead Heath Swimming

 1. Hampstead Heath Ponds Tickets!

 Over the last 2 years, due to the pandemic, tickets to enter Hampstead Heath Bathing ponds were introduced.

 Their ticket system changed quite a lot during this time with tickets needed in summer at all times, then, tickets only needed in summer in the busy periods.